Monoclonal Antibody Therapy Treatments

 Who pays for the vaccine?

 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
-However, vaccination providers will be able to charge an administration fee for giving the shot to someone.
+However, vaccination providers will be able to charge a fee for administering the shot.

 How do the vaccines work?

-How did a vaccine get developed and approved so quickly?
-Was the process rushed?
+How did vaccines get developed and approved so quickly?
+Are vaccines safe?